Ample completions of OMs and CUOMs: Auxiliary results

-An \emph{antipode} of a vertex $v$ in a partial cube $G$ is a (necessarily unique) vertex $-v$ such that $G=I(v,-v)$.
+An \emph{antipode} of a vertex $v$ in a partial cube $G$ is the (necessarily unique) vertex $-v$ such that $G=I(v,-v)$.
 A partial cube $G$ is \emph{antipodal} if all its vertices have antipodes.
 For a subgraph $H$ of an antipodal partial cube $G$ we denote by $-H$ the set of antipodes of $H$ in $G$.
-We will also use several times the following results (the last one is a direct consequence of Theorem \ref{Djokovic}):
+We will use several times the following two results:

-\begin{lemma} \cite[Lemma 7]{ChKnPh} If $G$ is a proper convex subgraph of an antipodal partial cube $H\in\mathcal{F}(\Q_{d+1})$, then $G\in\mathcal{F}(\Q_{d})$. \end{lemma}
+\begin{lemma} \cite[Lemma 16]{ChKnPh} If $G$ is a proper convex subgraph of an antipodal partial cube $H\in\mathcal{F}(\Q_{d+1})$, then $G\in\mathcal{F}(\Q_{d})$. \end{lemma}

 \begin{lemma} \cite{KnMa} Antipodal partial cubes are closed under contractions. \end{lemma}